imoliamedia/Imolia-Desktop-Customization-Tool/docs/WIDGET_DEVELOPMENT.md

-# Widget Development Guide for Desktop Customization Tool
+# Comprehensive Widget Development Guide for Imolia Desktop Customization Tool

 ## Introduction
-This guide provides comprehensive instructions for creating custom, standalone widgets for the Desktop Customization Tool.
-Widgets are designed to be independent, self-contained modules that manage their own configuration and appearance.
+Welcome to the comprehensive guide for creating custom widgets for the Imolia Desktop Customization Tool.
+This guide is designed to help developers of all skill levels create powerful, standalone widgets that seamlessly integrate with our desktop customization platform.

 ## License
 All widgets developed for this tool must be compatible with the GNU General Public License v3.0.
-Make sure you understand the implications of this license for your code.
+Please ensure you understand the implications of this license for your code before contributing.

 ## Table of Contents
 1. Widget Basics
+<<<<<<< Updated upstream
 2. Creating Your First Widget
 3. Widget Configuration and Customization
 4. Styling Your Widget